Optimal Consumption with Reference to Past Spending Maximum

 and the proportional constant $0\leq \lambda\leq 1$ depicts the intensity towards the reference level that the investor adheres to the past spending pattern.
 Here, $H_0=h\geq 0$ describes the reference level of the consumption that the individual aims to surpass at the initial time.

 One advantage of the exponential utility resides in the flexibility that the optimal consumption $c^*$ can fall below the reference level $\lambda H^*$, which matches better with the real life situation that the investor can bear some unfulfilling consumption during the economic recession periods.
 That is, to achieve the value function, it is not necessary for the optimal consumption control to exceed the reference level at any time.
 Meanwhile, the non-negativity constraint $c_t\geq 0$ a.s. should be actively enforced for all time $t\geq 0$.
 This control constraint spurs some new challenges when we handle the associated HJB equation using dynamic programming arguments in subsequent sections.
-We shall only focus on the more interesting case $0<\lambda<1$.
-Some analogous results in the extreme cases of $\lambda=0$ and $\lambda=1$ are reported in Appendix \ref{appA} an Appendix \ref{appB} respectively.
+We shall only focus on the more interesting case $0<\lambda<1$ in the main body of this paper.
+The extreme case $\lambda=0$ is a standard Merton problem under exponential utility, which will be omitted.
+Some main results in the other extreme case $\lambda=1$ are reported in Appendix \ref{appA}.